dhartmann1979/SVXLink-Dash-V2/README.md

-# hs_dashboard_pi
+# SVXLink_Dash-V2
-HotSpot dashboard repository inspired by pi star dashboard built by Waldek SP2ONG, and modified for the latest versions of SVXLink by Chris G4NAB
+SVXLink dashboard repository inspired by pi star dashboard built by Waldek SP2ONG, and modified for the latest versions of SVXLink.
+I have been working on a Pi-Star based dahsboard for weeks only to find that Waldek had already done it, although it requires some changes to the code.

+by Chris G4NAB

 Simply having installed SVXLink using the script on this repository: